Sedeniono/ADO-History-Diff/README.md

 # Introduction

-The standard history tab of work items in Azure DevOps (ADO) shows only the old and new values of each field, without highlighting the actual changes within it.
+The standard history tab of work items in Azure DevOps (ADO) shows only the entire old and new values of each field, without highlighting the actual changes within it.
-This makes spotting the difference very hard for fields that usually contain a lot of text; most prominently, the standard "Description" and "Repro Steps" fields and the comments.
+This makes spotting the difference very hard for fields that usually contain a lot of text; most prominently, the standard "Description" and "Repro Steps" fields as well as the comments.
 This extension adds a **new tab** to work items that shows the full history of every field, while computing an **appropriate diff** for each one.
+Optionally, the user can filter out uninteresting fields (e.g. related to work logging).

+**If you like the extension, please give it a [star on GitHub](https://github.com/Sedeniono/ADO-History-Diff) and rate on the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=Sedenion.HistoryDiff)!**

 The left image shows the default ADO history, while the right depicts the history as shown by the extension:
 Changes to the text are much easier to spot.